Statistically Robust Neural Network Classification: EXPERIMENTS

 \subsection{Comparison to Natural Accuracy}

-In this experiment, we show that naturally trained networks are vulnerable under the A-TSRM metric and that corruption training can alleviate this vulnerability.
-Specifically, we examine the A-TSRM for naturally trained and corruption trained neural network classifiers on MNIST, using corruption models given by the uniform distribution on $L_\infty$-balls of radius $\epsilon$.
+\definecolor{col1}{rgb}{0.166617, 0.463708, 0.558119} \definecolor{col4}{rgb}{0.3, 0.3, 0.3} \definecolor{col5}{RGB}{0,128,0} \definecolor{col6}{RGB}{128,0,128} First, we show that naturally trained networks are vulnerable under the TSRM metric and that corruption training can alleviate this.
+We train separate networks using 6 methods: corruption training with a Cauchy distribution with scale $\gamma = 0.5$, corruption training with the uniform perturbations over radius-$\epsilon$ $L_\infty$ balls ($\epsilon = 0.1, 0.3, 0.5, 0.7$), and natural training ($\epsilon=0$).
+We evaluate these networks using natural accuracy, and TSRM with uniform perturbation distributions on radius-$\delta$ $L_\infty$ balls with $\delta$ from $10^{-3}$ to $0.7$.

-We use a dense ReLU network with an input layer of size 784, a hidden layer of size 256, and an output layer of size 10.
-We train using 5 different methods: natural training (i.e., $\epsilon=0$), and corruption training with $\epsilon = 0.1, 0.3, 0.5, 0.7$.
-We then evaluate on A-TSRM using a range of values of $\epsilon$ from $10^{-3}$ (below the level of discretization in the pixel values and thus invisible) to $0.7$ (difficult for even humans to classify).

-The results, shown in Figure~\ref{fig:ccl}, provide several interesting insights.
-Most notably, corruption training led to reduced values for the A-TSRM compared to natural training for all values of $\epsilon$ equal to or larger than the value used in training (with the exception that training with $\epsilon=0.1$ did slightly worse when evaluated with $\epsilon>0.4$).
-These gains are sometimes more than an order of magnitude in size, confirming that, not only is A-TSRM highly distinct to natural accuracy, but training using an appropriate SRR can provide significant A-TSRM benefits at test-time.
-Though this comes at the cost of reduced test-time accuracy for this example (as highlighted by evaluations at small values of $\epsilon$), we will later find that this is not always the case.

 \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}